kyzinatra/encodexx/readme.md

 ## Custom Types

 You can create your own types and use them just like the built-in ones.
-Usually you won't need this, but there are cases when you want low-level `Buffer` access to write your data.
+Usually you won't need this, but there are cases when you want low-level `DataBuffer` access to write your data.
 See the [documentation](https://encodexx.net/docs) for more details and examples.

 ```ts
 import { customType } from "encodexx";